 Customer lifetime value is a metric that estimates the total monetary value that an average customer will contribute to a company over the customer's expected lifetime.
 CLV is conceptualized as the sum of all the transactions, including purchases, returns, shipping costs, etc. for an individual.

-CLV is an incredibly useful metric with applications in customer acquisition, customer segmentation, and revenue forecasting.
+CLV is an incredibly useful metric with applications in customer acquisition, customer segmentation, and forecasting revenue.
 CLV is an indicator of the current and future health of a business.

 Customer lifetime value is a significant benchmark for a retailer’s customer acquisition cost (CAC), which is the amount spent to acquire new customers divided by the number of customers acquired.
 By comparing their customer lifetime value to their acquisition costs, retailers can determine the sustainability of their margins, as well how fast they can scale their businesses.

 CLV can further allow companies to quantify the value associated with individual customers.
 This empowers them to further group customers by their expected lifetime value and purchase patterns.
 With this information, companies can more intelligently manage customer relationships.

 Thanks to unique data gathered at ReturnLogic, we're able to effectively segment customers based on principles impacting CLV, giving retailers a clearer picture who their most valuable customers are.

 As many retailers know, it is far more expensive to acquire a new customer than to sell to a current customer.
 Furthermore, valuable customers tend to be less costly, provide useful feedback, and help create new customers.
 Thus, it is important to identify these valuable consumers.

 Lastly, a reasonable estimate of customer lifetime value gives a retailer the ability to anticipate its future revenue and predict the long-term impact of acquiring new customers.
 Overall, CLV provides crucial insight into the health and potential of a company.